Two Fellowship Programs: Orthopedic Trauma and Joint Reconstruction

 One-year fellowship program with a shared focus on orthopedic trauma and joint reconstruction

-The Twin Cities arthroplasty and trauma fellowship is ideal for the candidate who wishes to practice in trauma with additional skills in complex arthroplasty or an arthroplasty-minded surgeon who wishes to have better trauma skills.
-The arthroplasty fellow works together with the trauma fellow, though on a different schedule.
-We match one fellow into this pathway.
+The Twin Cities Arthroplasty and Trauma fellowship is ideal for the candidate to practice in trauma with additional skills in complex arthroplasty.
+We match one fellow per year.

 About Our Curriculum

-Through clinical experiences at our busy public hospital, fellows gain experience and confidence working with complex and polytraumatized patients.
-Fellows also work with the rotating PGY3 and PGY5 residents from the University of Minnesota to improve upon teaching skills and team leadership.
-Nearly all cases are done at HCMC, but our staff intermittently works at North Memorial Medical Center when needed for the complex pelvis and acetabular fractures.
+Through clinical experiences on our downtown campus, fellows gain experience working with complex and polytraumatized patients.
+To improve teaching skills and team leadership, fellows also work with rotating PGY3 and PGY5 residents from the University of Minnesota.
+Nearly all cases are done at Hennepin Healthcare, but our staff intermittently works at North Memorial Medical Center when needed for the complex pelvis and acetabular fractures.

 - Scope of Practice